W427697/Discord-/docs/src/pages/basics/writing-stories/index.md

 ));
 ```

+If using the [Storybook Options Addon](https://github.com/storybooks/storybook/tree/master/addons/options), the hierarchySeparator option is set to null by default and must be set in order to use this feature.

 ## Generating nesting path based on \_\_dirname

 Nesting paths can be programmatically generated with template literals because story names are strings.